lab1092/blender-manual_ja/manual/3d_interaction/transform_control/precision.rst

-For grab/move operations at the default zoom level, holding :kbd:`ctrl` will cause your selection to move by increments of 1 Blender Unit (1 BU) (i.e. between the two light grey lines).
-Zooming in enough to see the next set of grey lines will now cause :kbd:`ctrl` movements to occur by 1/10 of a BU.
+For grab/move operations at the default zoom level, holding :kbd:`Ctrl` will cause your selection to move by increments of 1 Blender Unit (1 BU) (i.e. between the two light grey lines).
+Zooming in enough to see the next set of grey lines will now cause :kbd:`Ctrl` movements to occur by 1/10 of a BU.
 Zooming in further until the next set of grey lines becomes visible will cause movement to happen by 1/100 of a BU and so on until the zoom limit is reached.
 Zooming out will have the opposite effect and cause movement to happen by increments of 10,